zomungGITHUB/MLGeo-2023/README.md

 - Understand at least qualitatively how some of the advanced techniques (Fourier and wavelet transform, principal component analysis, …) manipulate and transform the data to interpret the output.

 # Textbook
-This course is being developed in conjonction with the [GeoSMART curriculum book](https://geo-smart.github.io/curriculumbook/about_this_book/about_this_book.html)
+This course is being developed in conjunction with the [GeoSMART curriculum book](https://geo-smart.github.io/curriculum-book/about_this_book/about_this_book.html)

 **Prerequisites**: MATH 207 and MATH 208, or MATH 307 or 308, or AMATH 351 or 352, CS160 or CS163, or permission from the instructor.